bavix/gripmock/README.md

 ### Array Streaming for Server Streaming Methods

 For server streaming gRPC methods, GripMock supports continuous array streaming.
-When the `output.data` contains a `stream` field with an array, GripMock will:
+When the `output` contains a `stream` field with an array, GripMock will:

 1. **Continuously stream** each item in the array
 2. **Loop back** to the first item when reaching the end